 16. Don't always buy a new outfit

 It can be tempting, but before you give in and buy a brand new dress or outfit for that all-important Christmas do, check out the back of your wardrobe and try on your existing clothes before you go shopping.
 Don't worry, nobody will realise it's not new, and you've probably got a great outfit hanging out at the back of your wardrobe waiting to be worn that will thank you for another lease of life.
 This is also a great opportunity to go through your clothing and bag up things you no longer want to donate or sell.

 17. Sell unwanted items

-Now is the time of the year that everyone is looking for a bargain, so why not sell your unwanted items on an auction site such as eBay to raise some much-needed cash?
+Now is the time of the year when everyone is looking for a bargain, so why not sell your unwanted items on an auction site such as eBay to raise some much-needed cash?
 Or try Facebook Marketplace, where you don't even need to factor in postage fees if you get your buyer to come and pick up what you're selling.
 Try selling old, unopened toiletry sets from Christmasses past or perhaps a pair of festive pyjamas with a print that you never really liked.